foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

 The OP-TEE support for the `Versal ACAP`_ delegates most of its functionality to the `PLM firmware`_ executing in the MicroBlaze™ processor.
 In the case of cryptographic operations, ciphers, and keys not supported by the hardware will be routed to the `Libtomcrypt`_ software based implementation.

-The services offered by PLM firmware are decided at build time: it is therefore important that the PLM firmware build configuration enables the services that OP-TEE will require.
+The services offered by the PLM firmware are decided at build time: it is therefore important that the PLM firmware build configuration enables the services that OP-TEE will require.

 As an example, if OP-TEE is configured to generate a hardware unique key, it will need access to the PLM Physical Unclonable Function and NVM services.